Cincinnati Symphony Orchestra: History

 Several orchestras had existed in Cincinnati between 1825 and 1872.
 The immediate precursor ensemble to the current orchestra was the Cincinnati Orchestra, founded in 1872.
 In 1893, Helen Herron Taft founded the Cincinnati Orchestra Association, and the name of the orchestra was formalised to the Cincinnati Symphony Orchestra.
 The Cincinnati Symphony Orchestra gave its first concerts in 1895 at Pike's Opera House.
 A year later, the orchestra moved to Music Hall.
 Its first conductor was Frank Van der Stucken, a Texas-born musician of Flemish ancestry, who served until 1907.
 In the early years, the orchestra welcomed such composers as Richard Strauss and Edward McDowell.
 The orchestra also performed the U.S. premiere of the Symphony No. 5 of Gustav Mahler.

 For three years, the orchestra was disbanded due to labor disputes and financial problems.
-Upon its reorganisation in 1909, Leopold Stokowski, then a young organist from England, served as the music director of the newly organised orchestra for 3 years, to 1912, his first music directorship of any orchestra.
+Upon its reorganisation in 1909, Leopold Stokowski, then a young organist from England, served as music director of the newly organised orchestra for three years, to 1912, his first music directorship.
 In 1911, the orchestra relocated from Music Hall to Emery Auditorium.
 Subsequent music directors included Ernst Kunwald through 1918, Eugène Ysaÿe (1918–1922), Fritz Reiner (1922–1933), and Eugene Goossens (1933–1947).
 The orchestra returned to Music Hall in 1936.
 Its musical landmarks during this period included the U.S. premiere of Mahler's Symphony No. 3 (1912), its first recordings (1917), first national tours, and the world premieres of Aaron Copland's Fanfare for the Common Man and Lincoln Portrait.

 Thor Johnson became music director in 1947, and led the orchestra in some of the first stereo recordings for Remington Records.
 Max Rudolf succeeded Johnson in 1958.
-Thomas Schippers became music director in 1970, but died abruptly in 1977.
-The Cincinnati Pops Orchestra was formed in 1977, with Erich Kunzel as its conductor.
+Thomas Schippers became music director in 1970, building the orchestra's reputation and making several well-received recordings, but he died in 1977, at 47, of lung cancer.
+Also in 1977, the Cincinnati Pops Orchestra was formed, with Erich Kunzel as its conductor.
 After Schippers' death, Walter Susskind served as artistic advisor of the orchestra from 1978 until his own death in 1980.

-In 1980, Michael Gielen became music director in 1980 and held the post until 1986.
+In 1980, Michael Gielen became music director; he held the post until 1986.
 Jesús López-Cobos became music director in 1986.
-His achievements included leading on a 1995 European tour, their first since 1969, and their first national television appearance on PBS.
-His 15-year music directorship remains the longest tenure of the orchestra.
-In September 2001, he became the orchestra's emeritus music director.
+His achievements included leading on a 1995 European tour, the orchestra's first since 1969, and its first national television appearance on PBS.
+His 15-year music directorship remains the longest tenure with the orchestra.
+From September 2001 until his death in 2018, López-Cobos served as the orchestra's emeritus music director.